Police release partial body-cam footage from aftermath of Black man’s fatal shooting by off-duty White officer

 The Walker family has retained civil rights attorney Ben Crump, who said in a Tuesday statement that there was reason to believe that the case was one in which the officer shot first and asked questions later.

-Crump didn’t respond to a Saturday request for comment.
+Crump didn’t respond to a request Saturday for comment.

 At a Thursday news conference, Crump said that the family is asking for the truth about what happened to the single father who left behind a 14-year-old son.